The author has travelled extensively and writes illustrated articles about his experiences, with advice on must-see sights.

 If debating whether or not San Giorgio Maggiore is worth a visit, one could almost argue 'why not?'
 It is such a quick trip from the key Venetian attractions of St Mark's Square, and affords such a great view of the city, that it would be a mistake to ignore this island.
 With the additional interest of Palladio's Church, I believe that only those on the very tightest of time schedules should give San Giorgio Maggiore a miss.

 This next island is one of the major attractions as an excursion for tourists from Venice, and the foremost appeal is its industry.
-Murano is world famous as a glass manufacturing centre, and has been throughout more than 700 years.
+Murano is world famous as a glass manufacturing centre, and has been for more than 700 years.
 Each day, boat loads of tourists arrive from the city, many of whom will be on escorted tours arranged to visit the numerous glass furnaces opened to the public.
 And of course there are abundant opportunities to buy glass souvenirs afterwards - more than half the shops on Murano are glassware retailers, and there is also a museum dedicated to the industry here which one can visit.

 There are several water bus stations on Murano, which is less than two kilometres from the city, and several vaporetto lines from Venice stop here, including routes from St Mark's in the south of the city, and from the road and rail links to the west.
 The shortest route however, is from the Fondamente Nove Station on the north coast of Venice, which is just 10 minutes away.
 Water buses belonging to the Alilaguna Company also regularly carry passengers from the mainland, so there is no difficulty getting to this island.